SandeshaHG/SalesKenAssignment/README.md

 ## ORM

-The project uses Hibernate as the object-relational mapping tool
+The project uses Hibernate as the object relational mapping tool

 ## Database